gekalogiros/blog/content/posts/lsof.md

 By Looking at `man lsof`, it is straightforward to understand what all these magic numbers and acronyms are about.

 * COMMAND

-This is the process name managing the open files
+This is the executable managing the open files

 * PID

 This is the id of the process managing the open files

 * USER

 This is the user running the current process

 * FD

-This is a more complex one if you have never come across file descriptors before. `FD` can be a number or a string describing the file descriptor.
+This column might be difficult to graps if you see it for the first time, especially if you have never come across file descriptors before. `FD` can be a number or a string describing the file descriptor.
 It can be one of these values:

 ```
 cwd: current working directory